-This blog will discuss what a cloud-based ticketing system is, its features and benefits, and provide a list of the 13 best cloud-based help desk to help you get started.
+In this blog, we’ll explain what a cloud-based ticketing system is, explore its key features and benefits, and share a curated list of the 13 best cloud-based help desk solutions to help you get started.

 What is a cloud-based ticketing system?

-Differences between on-premises help desk and cloud-based help desk
+What are the differences between an on-premises help desk and a cloud-based help desk?

 Although cloud-based help desks and on-premises help desks have similar purposes, they differ significantly in various aspects, like ease of use, accessibility, cost, and infrastructure.

-A cloud-based ticketing system contains several features in order to facilitate customer service and increase efficiency; they include the following:
+A cloud-based ticketing system contains several features that facilitate customer service and increase efficiency.
+They include the following:

 Ticketing system

-The ticketing system converts incoming customer requests to tickets, categorizes, prioritizes, and routes them to the right support agent for resolution.
+A help desk ticketing system converts incoming customer requests to tickets, categorizes, prioritizes, and routes them to the right support agent for resolution.
+It helps customer service teams to track customer issues and streamline support operations.

 Omnichannel support

-A cloud-based ticketing system features omnichannel customer service giving support teams access to all customer interactions across channels such as WhatsApp, Facebook, Instagram, Telegram, Email, and SMS, all in one place.
+A cloud-based ticketing system features omnichannel customer service by consolidating customer interactions from platforms such as live chat, WhatsApp, Facebook, Instagram, Telegram, Email, and SMS, all in one place.

 Artificial intelligence (AI)